How to Stop a Puppy From Biting

-11 November 2021 - 6 min read
+11 December 2023 - 7 min read

 If you’ve spent time with puppies, you know they like to nibble on, well, everything.
 Toys, furniture, clothes, shoes – you name it, puppies will try to bite it.
-In fact, many puppies will even bite their favorite humans.
+In fact, many puppies will even bite their favourite humans.

 From causes to prevention to intervention, here’s everything you need to know about how to stop a puppy from biting.